-Dame Gillian Weir's artistry was marked in 1999 by the reissue on CD of her series of Argo recordings, and her nomination by Classic CD magazine as one of the 100 greatest players of the century and by the Sunday Times as one of the 1000 music makers of the millennium.
-She has also served as President of the Incorporated Society of Musicians, the Royal College of Organists (the first woman president) and the Incorporated Society of Organists (also the first woman president).
+Her numerous awards and accolades include 1989 Queen’s Birthday Honours and Dame Commander of the British Empire in 1996.
+She was named by Classic CD magazine as one of the 100 greatest players of the century and by the Sunday Times as one of the 1000 music makers of the millennium.
+She has also served as the first woman President of the Incorporated Society of Musicians, the Royal College of Organists and the Incorporated Society of Organists.
 She is also the Prince Consort Professor of Organ, Royal College of Music, London.
 Over her career, she has made over 350 concerto appearances with many of the world's greatest orchestras.